Swingyboy/pronet_design_testing/README.md

-# My framework with smoke tests for Pronet
+# My framework with smoke GUI tests for Pronet

 ##### This reporsitory includes the python framework for simple smoke test.
 ##### As a testrunner the PyTest framework was used.